-This award is subject to the whistleblower protections afforded by 41 U.S.C. § 4712 (Enhancement of contractor protection from reprisal for disclosure of certain information), which generally provide that an employee or contractor (including subcontractors and personal services contractors) of a non-Federal entity may not be discharged, demoted, or otherwise discriminated against as a reprisal for disclosing to a person or body information that the employee reasonably believes is evidence of gross mismanagement of a Federal award, subaward, or a contract under a Federal award or subaward, a gross waste of Federal funds, an abuse of authority relating to a Federal award or subaward or contract under a Federal award or subaward, a substantial and specific danger to public health or safety, or a violation of law, rule, or regulation related to a Federal award, subaward, or contract under a Federal award or subaward.
+This award is subject to the whistleblower protections afforded by 41 U.S.C. § 4712 (Enhancement of contractor protection from reprisal for disclosure of certain information), which generally provide that an employee or contractor (including subcontractors and personal services contractors) of a non-Federal entity may not be discharged, demoted, or otherwise discriminated against as a reprisal for disclosing to a person or body information that the employee reasonably believes is evidence of gross mismanagement of a Federal award, subaward, or a contract under a Federal award or subaward, a gross waste of Federal funds, an abuse of authority relating to a Federal award or subaward or contract under a Federal award or subaward, a gross or body information flaw, rule, or regulation related to a Federal award, subaward, or contract under a Federal award or subaward, or contract under a Federal award or subaward.
 These persons or bodies include:

-a.
+- a.
 A Member of Congress or a representative of a committee of Congress.

 - b.
-An Inspector General. - c.
-The Government Accountability Office. - d.
+An Inspector General.

+- c.
+The Government Accountability Office.

+- d.
 A Federal employee responsible for contract or grant oversight or management at the relevant agency. - e.
 An authorized official of the Department of Justice or other law enforcement agency. - f.
 A court or grand jury. - g.
 A management official or other employee of the contractor, subcontractor, or grantee who has the responsibility to investigate, discover, or address misconduct.